IkeLewis/process-sockets/README.md

- ps-write-sexp    | Write an sexp to the socket. ps-read-char     | Read a character from the socket. ps-write-string  | Write a string to the socket. ps-drain-input   | Read all available characters from the socket's input
-                  | stream and return the result as a string.
+ ps-write-sexp    | Write an sexp to the socket. ps-read-char     | Read a character from the socket. ps-write-string  | Write a string to the socket. ps-drain-input   | Return all available characters from the socket's input stream as a string.

 Buffered Streams API
 --------------------